-- 1. Notify the instructor.
-Do NOT leave a voice mail or email. - 2.
-Follow up with the instructor regarding his/her absence and schedule the makeup.
-Make up time for a missed session may be required and is at the discretion of the instructor and academic director.
+- Notify the instructor immediately via Email and call the main office line, notifying office staff. - 2.
+Follow up with the instructor regarding his/her absence.
+Make-up time for a missed session may be required to successfully complete the program and is at the discretion of the Academic Director and may result in the delay of your completion from the program.
 More than two absences, for any reason, will withdraw the student from the program.
 Refund policy applies.